Carlsbad Programme

-The Carlsbad Programme (Karlovarský program, Karlovarský program, Karlsbader Programm) was an eight-point series of demands, addressed to the government of Czechoslovakia, issued by Konrad Henlein, the leader of the Sudeten German Party (SdP), at a party gathering in Carlsbad (Karlovy Vary) on 24 April 1938.The programme demanded full autonomy for the mainly German-inhabited areas of Czechoslovakia, known as the Sudetenland.
+The Carlsbad Programme (Karlovarský program, Karlovarský program, Karlsbader Programm) was an eight-point series of demands, addressed to the government of Czechoslovakia, issued by Konrad Henlein, the leader of the Sudeten German Party (SdP), at a party gathering in Karlovy Vary (Carlsbad) on 24 April 1938.The programme demanded full autonomy for the mainly German-inhabited areas of Czechoslovakia, known as the Sudetenland.
 Under pressure from its allies, Britain and France, the Czechoslovak government reluctantly accepted the demands.
 But the SdP, instructed by Nazi Germany not to reach a settlement with the Czechoslovak authorities, broke off negotiations, thus precipitating the Munich crisis.

 Background

 Districts in Czechoslovakia with an ethnic German population of 20% or more (pink), 50% or more (red), and 80 % or more (dark red) according to the census of 1930.

-Following the end of the First World War and the collapse of the Austro-Hungarian Empire, the Czechoslovak Republic emerged on the territory of the modern-day Czech Republic, Slovakia and part of Ukraine.
+Following the end of the First World War and the collapse of Austria-Hungary, the Czechoslovak Republic emerged on the territory of the modern-day Czech Republic, Slovakia and part of Ukraine.
 For a combination of economic and strategic reasons, the western border of the newly formed state maintained the historic boundary with Germany and included the predominantly German-speaking Sudetenland.
 As a result, Czechoslovakia contained a substantial German minority population of over 3 million.
 Czechs and Slovaks together numbered fewer than 9 million.

 The Sudeten Germans did not want to belong to a Czechoslovak state after the First World War, because they were used to being part of the Habsburg monarchy and they did not suddenly want to be a minority in a state of Czechs and Slovaks.
 The new constitution was worked out without them and they were not consulted about whether they wished to be citizens of Czechoslovakia.
 Although the constitution of Czechoslovakia guaranteed equality for all citizens, there was a tendency among political leaders to transform the country "into an instrument of Czech and Slovak nationalism" and the Sudeten Germans believed they were not granted enough rights as a minority group.
 Some progress was made to integrate the Germans and other minorities, but they continued to be under-represented in the government and the army.